Cesare Tinelli's Bio

 He is an associate editor of the Journal of Automated Reasoning and a founder the SMT workshop series and the Midwest Verification Day series.
 He has served in the program committee of more than 70 automated reasoning and formal methods conferences and workshops, as well as the steering committee of CADE, ETAPS, FTP, FroCoS, IJCAR, and SMT.
 He was the PC chair of FroCoS'11 and a PC co-chair of TACAS'15.

-He has worked extensively with researchers and developers from companies (including Intel, General Electric, Microsoft, Rockwell Collins, and United Technologies) and governmental agencies (NASA and Onera).
-His students and postdocs have later taken positions at such agencies, institutions and companies as Amazon Web Services, Apple, CEA, Comsoft, EPFL, GE Global Research, MathWorks, NASA, OcamlPro, Two Sigma, UCSB, U. of Innsbruck, and U. of Tokyo.
+He has worked extensively with researchers and developers from companies (including General Electric, Intel, Microsoft, Rockwell Collins, and United Technologies) and governmental agencies (NASA and Onera).
+His students and postdocs have later taken positions at such agencies, institutions and companies as Amazon Web Services, Apple, CEA, Comsoft, EPFL, GE Global Research, MathWorks, NASA, OcamlPro, Stanford, Two Sigma, UCSB, U. of Innsbruck, and U. of Tokyo.